-As part of our How My Business Works series, we profile Westmeath-based firm Wines Direct.
+As part of our How My Business Works series we profile Ernest Cantillon’s Cork businesses.

-As part of our weekly How My Business Works series, we profile Dublin restaurant Seapoint.
+As part of our How My Business Works series, we profile Mexican fast food chain Zambrero.

 Tourism chiefs say visitors need help navigating the capital’s public transport system.

 The company that owns Dunloe Castle is worried about the ‘troubling state’ of the EU.

 O’Callaghan Hotels Group is pumping millions into doing up three properties in the capital.

 An Bord Pleanála said the 427-room project didn’t fit in with a local area scheme.

 The measure could be used as an alternative to raising the hospitality sector’s prized VAT rate.

 Topflight’s CEO says running the company with his father and brother is ‘critical’.